 4. Don’t Be Afraid to Bluff

 The secret to bluffing in poker is being able to tell a consistent and convincing story.
-Position is also important, but you can tell a convincing story from any spot at the table if you’re willing to play a high-risk strategy.
+Position is also important, but you can tell a believable story from any spot at the table if you’re willing to play a high-risk strategy.

-My personal preference is to raise pre-flop from a late position and stand pat.
+A common strategy is to raise pre-flop from a late position and stand pat.
 This signals to your opponents that you’ve got a strong hand, even if you’ve got four weak cards.
 Starting on the front foot allows you to continue being aggressive on subsequent betting rounds, adding to the consistent story you’re telling (i.e., that you’ve got a good hand).